-Richard and Rhoda Goldman Distinguished Chair in the Biological Sciences & Professor of Genetics, Genomics and Development*Lab Homepage: http://mcb.berkeley.edu/labs/koshland/
+Richard and Rhoda Goldman Distinguished Chair in the Biological Sciences & Professor of Genetics, Genomics and Development*

 **And Affiliate, Division of Cell and Developmental Biology

-The Maintenance of Genome Integrity (chromosome number and integrity) is critical to prevent cell inviability, inherited disorders, and disease.
-A major threat to genome integrity is broken DNA that can be misrepaired to cause gross chromosomal rearrangements (GCR) such as translocations, internal deletions or terminal truncations.
+The Maintenance of Genome Integrity (chromosome number and integrity) is critical to prevent cell inviability, inherited disorders and disease.
+A major threat to genome integrity is breaks in the DNA that can be misrepaired to cause gross chromosomal rearrangements (GCR) such as translocations, internal deletions or terminal truncations.
 While the cause of DSBs and their repair have been studied intensively, major new discoveries will be required to explain the massive rearrangement of chromosomes associated with cancer.

-Stress Tolerance is fundamental to an organisms ability to survive internal and environmental perturbations.
+- Stress Tolerance is fundametnal to an organisms ability to survive internal and environmental perturbations.
 We study stress response through the lens of desiccation tolerance, a remarkable trait found in rare species in all kingdoms of life.
-Desiccation tolerance has significant biomedical potential and will likely provide novel insights into the role of different cell biological processes in water homeostasis.
-We are currently identifying additional extremophiles as novel systems to study stress biology
+Desiccation tolerance has significant biomedical potential and will likely provide novel insights into the role of different cell biological pro

-Stress Tolerance through the Lens of Desiccation Tolerance
+Stress Biology through the Lens of Desiccation Tolerance

 Stigler, J., Çamdere, G.Ö., Koshland, D.E., and Greene, E.C.
 (2016).
 Single-Molecule Imaging Reveals a Collapsed Conformational State for DNA-Bound Cohesin.
 Cell Rep 15, 988–998.